Static Caching

 'invalidation' => [

-Note that the container binding for the default invalidator won't be used now, so you'll need to provide your own.
-For example:
+It's worth noting that the container binding for the Default Invalidator won't be used now, so you'll need to bind it yourself in your AppServiceProvider:

 $this->app->bind(CustomInvalidator::class, function ($app) {